 Destination Wedding Photographer

 Why take me with you to your overseas wedding?
 The first reason is style.
-A Bride and Groom to be want a photographer who’s work they are really keen on.
+A Bride and Groom want a photographer who’s work they really like.
 I work as a documentary wedding photographer in a very unposed, natural way.
 In some parts of the world you won’t get photographers with this particular style, it’ll be more posed.
 The second reason is communication.
 If your photographer is based in the same country as you then you can meet them before the wedding in person to get a feel for what they are like and you can communicate with them on the day with no language barrier.
-My rates for destination weddings aren’t usually much more than my UK rates but I do ask for my flights and accommodation to be covered.
+The third reason is sustainability.
+I only travel once or twice each year overseas and I reduce my carbon footprint by running my business in the UK using renewable energy and by driving my electric car.
+My rates for destination weddings aren’t usually much more than my UK rates but I do ask for my transport and accommodation to be covered.
 If you are getting married abroad and are interested in having me to do your wedding photography then please email me with the date and location.
-Here’s a recent destination wedding that I photographed in Tuscany, Italy.
-I’m going back to Italy in 2019 to photograph a wedding in Rome.
+Here’s a few recent destination weddings that I’ve photographed in Tuscany, Rome and Belgrade.
+I’m going to Germany in 2020 and to France and Italy in 2021.

 Matt & Holly’s wedding in Tuscany was incredible to photograph.
 They got ready in a beautiful villa in the Tuscan hills and then got married in a Castle which was a surprise to all the guests!
 Holly said “Finding Olly was the best discovery we’ve ever made!
 You are so welcoming and engaging, you immediately put us at ease.
 The pictures were far beyond what we could imagined and are truly stunning, I don’t think I have enough words to fully explain the feelings we had when we saw our photos and it’s impossible to pick a favourite” See more of their images here.